wireapp/wire-server/docs/src/how-to/install/configure-federation.md

     Subject Public Key Info:
      Public Key Algorithm: rsaEncryption
-          RSA Public-Key: (2048 bit)
+          RSA Public-Key: (3072 bit)

-If you create your own certificates, and use ECDSA as the algorithm, please ensure you configure a key size of 256 for the time being (There are no restrictions to key sizes if you\'re using RSA keys, but key sizes larger than 3000 bit are recommended).
+If you create your own certificates, and use ECDSA as the algorithm, please ensure you configure a key size of 256 for the time being (There are no restrictions to key sizes if you\'re using RSA keys, but key sizes of 3072 bits or larger are recommended).

 For details on cipher configuration, see {ref}`tls`.